Plant-Functional-Trait-Course/PFTC_1_2_China/ReadMe.md

 The 2015 data had some unhealthy leaves which led to unrealistic trait values that needed to be flagged.

-  - The dry mass was once weight in 2015 and reweighed in 2016, because the first time many leaves had the wrong unit (g instead of mg).
+  - The dry mass was once weighed in 2015 and reweighed in 2016, because the first time many leaves had the wrong unit (g instead of mg).
     2016 dry mass is used, but when it is missing the 2015 dry mass is used.
 These leaves have been flagged (GeneralFlag).
-  - Leaf Area has been recalculating for the 2015 leaves (see below)
+  - Leaf Area has been recalculated for the 2015 leaves (see below)
   - The 2015 scans were often very dirty included black lines, the leaves were folded and cut.
 Each scan has been checked and comments about the scan added (allComments)
   - obviously wrong areas have been removed (empty, double, dirt)
   - For a few leaves the scanning did not work (e.g. Swertias) and these areas are missing
-  - Leaves with black lines or part of the leaf too white, will be scanned again with different options (cropping, etc), which might improve the calculation of the leaf area
+  - Leaves with black lines or part of the leaf too white, were scanned again with different options (cropping, etc), improving the calculation of the leaf area
   - 62 duplicate leaves that only had one scan have been matched according to size and mass.
 Some of the leaves (intermediate size and mass) might have been wrongly matched.
 (GeneralFlag)